cosmicjs/send-email-function/README.md

 1. [Login to Cosmic JS](https://cosmicjs.com) and go to Your Bucket > Settings > Functions > Example Functions
 2. Install the SendGrid Email Function
 3. Add your SENDGRID_API_KEY environment variable.
-4. Deploy the function and get your endpoints
+4. Deploy the function and get your endpoint

 ### Testing the Endpoint
 You can use Postman to test the endpoint with the following POST variables: